jkmpod/lcm-toolkit/docs/getting-started.md

 Welcome to the Learner-Centric MOOC Toolkit!
 This guide will help you begin your journey in creating engaging, effective online courses using the LCM framework.

+Note: All the documents in this repository have been created with the help of AI (Claude Sonnet 3.5) using prompts.More details on the prompts used for creation is available in the [AI section](/ai/PROMPTS.md)

 ## Quick Start Path

 1. **Understanding the Basics (30 minutes)**